soudev/knowledge.mine/stuff/ebooks_documentacao.md

 --

-* [Hackety Hack](http://hackety.com/) -  will teach you the absolute basics of programming from the ground up.
+* [Hackety Hack](http://www.hackety.com/) -  will teach you the absolute basics of programming from the ground up.
 No previous programming experience is needed!
 With Hackety Hack, you'll learn the [Ruby programming language](https://www.ruby-lang.org/).
 Ruby is used for all kinds of programs, including desktop applications and websites.

 --

+* [Codewars](http://www.codewars.com/) - is where developers achieve code mastery through challenge

 * [Code Combat](http://codecombat.com/) - learn to code by playing a game

-* [Codewars](http://www.codewars.com/) - is where developers achieve code mastery through challenge
+* [CheckiO](http://www.checkio.org/) - is the game for coders.
+Improve your code with the help of our community.
+Create missions and challenge your peers.

+* [Blockly Games](https://blockly-games.appspot.com/) - Games for tomorrow's programmers.

 --